newlinedeveloper/meetup/Azure-AKS-Automation.md

 - To see the running application, enter http://localhost:8080 in a local web browser

+- To see the running application, enter http://<your VM Public IP>:8080 in a local web browser

 # Step 5: Deploy and use Azure Container Registry

+- Create AZURE resource Group

 ```
 az group create --name myResourceGroup --location eastus
 ```

+- Create AZURE Container Registry Under the above Created Resource Group.

 ```
 az acr create --resource-group myResourceGroup --name cnlacr --sku Basic
 ```

+- Login to the Azure Container registry

 ```
 az acr login --name cnlacr
 ```

+- List the Docker Images

 ```
 docker images
 ```

+- List the no of ACR in your portal.azure.com

 ```
 az acr list --resource-group myResourceGroup --query "[].{acrLoginServer:loginServer}" --output table
 ```

+- you will get the below output.So your AZURE Container Registry Name is below ...

 ```
 cnlacr.azurecr.io
 ```

+- you need to change the docker image name towards to match your ACR repo name.Or else while you push the image will end up with error.

 ```
 docker tag mcr.microsoft.com/azuredocs/azure-vote-front:v1 cnlacr.azurecr.io/azure-vote-front:v1
 ```
+- List the docker images

+- Make sure you are seeing the docker image name with match to your ACR repository.

 ```
 docker images
 ```
+- Push your prepared custom image to your newly created ACR.

 ```
 docker push cnlacr.azurecr.io/azure-vote-front:v1
 ```

+- list the ACR repository revisions

 ```
 az acr repository list --name cnlacr --output table
 ```
+- List your repository in ACR.

 ```
 az acr repository show-tags --name cnlacr --repository azure-vote-front --output table